 Visual Appeal – 4/5

 Overall these pencils put out very good color.
 There is a nice variety of colors to choose from, especially in the 72 pack set.
 We especially enjoy the greens and silver as they really stick out when applied.
 These are a bit waxy, so expect some sheen when using them.
-However, it isn’t anything major and despite this they still felt pretty creamy and the color intensity can be altered quite easily depending on application pressure.
+However, it isn’t anything major and despite this, they still felt pretty creamy and the color intensity can be altered quite easily depending on application pressure.

 Usability and Durability – 3.5/5

 These pencils are very easy to use, and despite having what feels like more wax than some of the competitors, the application is very streamless.
 Blending is about what we would expect and, while serviceable, will fall a bit behind the premium lines (but for this price we can’t be too picky).
 There have been some complaints about lead breaking and some difficulty when sharpening but we didn’t have any issues with this.
 We also liked how well suited these were for areas of a piece that required large, consistent color.